OscarMayReal/clatter-communicator/readme.md

 ## Setting up a clatter account

-You can sign up for a clatter account at https://clatter.work
+You can sign up for a clatter account at https://clatter.work (or beta.clatter.work if clatter.work is unavailable)

 Once you have signed up, you can create a workspace or join an existing one.